Bad Bunny’s response to people learning Spanish for his Super Bowl halftime show

 Bad Bunny has reassured fans who are rushing to learn Spanish ahead of his Super Bowl halftime performance that they won’t need to know the language to enjoy the show.

 “It’s gonna be fun, it’s gonna be easy.
-People only have to worry about dance,” Bad Bunny, real name Benito Antonio Martínez Ocasio, said Thursday at the Apple Music Super Bowl LX Halftime Show Press Conference ahead of Sunday’s game.
+People only have to worry about dance,” Bad Bunny, real name Benito Antonio Martínez Ocasio, said in English at a press conference Thursday hosted by Apple Music ahead of Sunday’s game.

-The reassurance comes after the Puerto Rican rapper joked on Saturday Night Live in October that if fans don’t understand him speaking in Spanish, “You have four months to learn!”
+The reassurance comes after the Puerto Rican rapper, 31, joked on Saturday Night Live in October that if fans don’t understand him speaking in Spanish, “You have four months to learn!”

-The Grammy-winning singer, 31, will take the stage Sunday for 15 minutes in the middle of the Seattle Seahawks and New England Patriots’ highly anticipated game Sunday.
+The Grammy-winning singer will take the stage February 8 at Levi’s Stadium in Santa Clara, California, during intermission at the Seattle Seahawks and New England Patriots’ highly anticipated game for the NFL championship.

+He is expected to perform solely in Spanish during the 15-minute show in a celebration of Latin culture during America’s most-watched television event.

+“To be honest, I don’t know how I’m feeling,” Bad Bunny said at the press conference.
+“There’s a lot.
+I’m still in the middle of my tour.
+I was just at the Grammys last week.
+All of that.

 Join our commenting forum